meddle0x53/reacto/README.md

 It is something you can track for notifications.
 Usually A `Reacto::Trackable` implemenation is pushing notifications to some notification tracker.
 It depends on the source.
-We can have some remote streaming service as a source, or an synchronous HTTP request or some process pushing updates to another.
+We can have some remote streaming service as a source, or an asynchronous HTTP request or some process pushing updates to another.
 Of course the source can be very simple, for example a single value:

 ```ruby